Feedback: All feedback welcomed on and/or off list

-“Anyway, heard a shot as I was riding up and came upon you on the ground, a dead cat alongsideof you and two men, well a man and a boy standing over you.
-I tell you brother, it’s never dull around you,” said Scott as he felt Johnny’s brow hoping that he wouldn’t find the fever that usually accompanied any injury Johnny suffered.
+“Anyway, heard a shot as I was riding up and came upon you on the ground, a dead cat alongside you and two men, well a man and a boy standing over you.
+I tell you, brother, it’s never dull around you,” said Scott as he felt Johnny’s brow, hoping that he wouldn’t find the fever that usually accompanied any injury Johnny suffered.
 Scott sighed as he realized that this time wasn’t to be any different and a fever was indeed brewing in his brother.

-Frank had stayed outside wanting to give Scott some time with his brother.
-He also wanted to keep a look out for his son.
+Frank had stayed outside, wanting to give Scott some time with his brother.
+He also wanted to keep a lookout for his son.
 It was coming up on about two hours since Josh had ridden off.
-He had been a little hesitant sending him off in strange country but he knew there was no choice.
+He had been a little hesitant about sending him off in strange country but he knew there was no choice.

 There was no sign of his son and he went back into the shack and asked how Johnny was doing.

 “He’s in a lot of pain and I think a fever’s starting.
 I hope that wagon gets here soon,” answered Scott.